How to make a paper daffodil wreath

 Load the Brother cutting mat with your next colour of paper or card, and repeat to cut out the top petals, the leaves and the trumpet of the paper daffodils.

-I’ve made this Easter wreath to measure 12" in diameter, and this size needs needs 14 daffodils to cover it entirely.
+I’ve made this Easter wreath to measure 12" in diameter, and this size needs 14 daffodils to cover it entirely.

 Step 5

-Before we start assembling the paper daffodils for your Easter wreath, let’s give them a bit of shape.
 Grab a ball tool, or a rounded pen if you don’t have a ball tool (the round end of a biro works well), and working on the reverse of the petals, run the tool along the middle of the petals to create a vein.
 Use your fingers to shape the petals to give them a rounded shape.

 Flip the petals over, and now, working on the front, run the ball tool around the edge of the petals to make the edges stand up slightly.
 Work the paper with your fingers to give your paper daffodil and organic feel.
-Working with different weights (thickness) of card gives different effects when shaping the paper, so experiment and see what works best for you.

 Step 6

-Shape the top petals in the same way as the base petals to create a more rounded, organic look to your paper daffodils.
 Next, working on the leaves, flip them over and run the ball tool along the middle of each of the leaves.
 With your fingers, gently encourage the leaves to crease in the middle to add dimension.

 Step 7

 Next, let’s make the trumpet.
 Using a pokey tool, or something similar, gently roll the tip of the trumpet around the tool so that it fans out.
-Put some glue on the vertical scalloped edge and secure in a loop.

 Step 8

-Put your finger inside the trumpet for stability, and fold the small triangles inwards to create a “bottom" to the trumpet.
 Put some glue on the bottom of the trumpet (Pritt Stick, PVA or Tacky Glue works well) and stick it onto the top set of petals.
-If you’re using wet glue, wait until the glue is dry before moving onto the next step.

 Step 9

 Pierce a hole in the middle of the petals, through the middle of the trumpet, and thread through a few stamens.
-Secure them by adding a small piece of tape, or glue, on the underside of the petals.

 Step 10